Charlene Kaye: San Fermin

-In April 2014, Kaye joined the collective San Fermin replacing the former vocalist Rae Cassidy.
+In April 2014, Kaye joined the collective San Fermin.
 She toured behind the band's previously released record San Fermin and later, as a full member, recorded the band's following two records, Jackrabbit (2015) and Belong (2017).
 In April 2019, the band announced that, after five years, Kaye was leaving to pursue her solo career.

 Her final performance was on April 26, 2019, at San Fermin's special concert to promote their new live record Live At The Fillmore (2019) and their documentary film No Promises.